 Pancreatic cancer is the 11th most common cancer globally and is associated with poor prognosis.
-Estimated 5- year survival rate is less 5% and pancreatic cancer accounts for 4% of all deaths that occur worldwide each year.
+Estimated 5- year survival rate is less than 5% and pancreatic cancer accounts for 4% of all deaths that occur worldwide each year.
 The risk of pancreatic cancer increases with age and the tumor is slightly more common in women than in men.
 Most patients suffering from pancreatic cancer are above 50 years of age and pain, jaundice and weight loss are the most common symptoms.
 The cause of pancreatic cancer is unknown.
 However, pancreatic cancer is more common in people with diabetes and chronic pancreatitis (persistent inflammation in the pancreas) as well as in tobacco smokers.

 TCGA data analysis

 In this metadata study, we used data from TCGA where transcriptomics data was available from 176 patients in total, with 80 female patients and 96 male patients.
 84 patients were alive and 92 patients were deceased at the time of data collection.
 The stage distribution was stage i) 21 patients, stage ii) 145 patients, stage iii) 3 patients, stage iv) 4 patients and 3 patients with missing stage information.

 For unfavorable genes, higher relative expression levels at diagnosis give significantly lower overall survival for the patients.
 There are 668 genes associated with an unfavorable prognosis in pancreatic cancer.
 In Table 1, the top 20 most significant genes related to an unfavorable prognosis are listed.